-Project Status: In Progress
+Project Status: Completed

-This project aims to add out-of-box USB OTG support, making FreeBSD a much more attractive option for both newbies lacking the equipment to set up headless operation and companies looking for a more user friendly option.
+This project aimed to add out-of-box USB OTG support, making FreeBSD a much more attractive option for both newbies lacking the equipment to set up headless operation and companies looking for a more user friendly option.

 The successful completion of this project means the user can simply download the image, copy it onto the SD card, connect the board to their laptop using a MicroUSB cable and… that’s it: console and network would appear as virtual USB devices, ready to be used.
 This will significantly lower the barrier of entry for newcomers to using FreeBSD on embedded devices, and puts us on par with linux.